anandrajj/toy_weather_forecast/README.md

 ### Running:

-Command line parms must be specifed in pairs in the format `--name value`.
-Internally application validates this format & converts to a Map(name -> vlaue)
+Command line parms must be specified in pairs in the format `--name value`.
+Internally application validates this format & converts to a Map(name -> value)

-Application expects, 4 mandatory command line parms viz. dataSource, year, month, outFile.
-Optional parameter dateRange allows to override the default date range of (201506 to 201606).
-This range is choosen is default based on data availablity in BOM.
+The application expects, 4 mandatory command line parms viz. dataSource, year, month, outFile.
+Optional parameter dateRange allows overriding the default date range of (201506 to 201606).
+This range is chosen is default based on data availability in BOM.

-if dataSource is bom, the data is downloaded from bom before forecasting else it expects the data to be in local files in current working dierctory.
+if dataSource is bom, the data is downloaded from bom before forecasting else it expects the data to be in local files in current working directory.

 To run the project with fat jar in /path/to/jar folder:

     java -jar /path/to/jar/toy-weather-forecast.jar --dataSource bom --year 2016 --month 11

-### Dependecies:
+### Dependencies:

-1. sparkts (For ARIMA timeseries analysis.)
+1. sparkts (For ARIMA time series analysis.)
 2. spark-code & spark-mllib
 3. joda-time
-4. json4s (Extracting Geo-cordinates from Google Rest API response json)
+4. json4s (Extracting Geo-coordinates from Google Rest API response json)

 Project organization
 --------------------

-Project is split into two layers by means of packages.
-All the data handling like downloading, accessing api, parsing of values is organised under the `org.weather.model.data` and all processing logic required for forecasting is grouped under `org.weather.model.forecast`.
+The project is split into two layers by means of packages.
+All the data handling like downloading, accessing API, parsing of values is organised under the `org.weather.model.data` and all processing logic required for forecasting is grouped under `org.weather.model.forecast`.
 Below diagram shows the Objects & functions under the packages.

 								  ------------------------------
 								  |    toy_weather_forecast    |